-Next time you go flipping through your history textbook, take note of a few things-- notice the patterns, the way each chapter or time period is set up.
+Next time you go flipping through your history textbook, take note of a few things – notice the patterns, the way each chapter or time period is set up.
 Often the books are broken down by decades, usually including things like wars, elections, other major events, and the culture of the period.
-As you read through the sections, think of the things that are happening today, and apply them to the book.
-Imagine the things that the next generation will read.
+As you read through the sections, think of the things that are happening today and apply them to the book.
+Imagine the things that future generations will read about our time.

 It doesn’t have to be that way.
-That’s the good thing about being in a generation that’s coming to age-- it’s our choice, our decision.
+That’s the good thing about being part of a generation that’s coming of age – it’s our choice, our decision.
 No matter how we’ve grown up, we are gaining more and more power.
-We choose whether we use that power for good or for evil.
-We choose what the history books of tomorrow will say about us.
-Will we be proud of the things our children will read in the future?
+We can choose whether to use that power for good or evil.
+We can choose what the history books oftomorrow say about us.
+Will we be proud of the things our children read in the future?

-Will we let our children have a future at all?
+Will our children have a future at all?